 \subsection{Ablation Study}

-\textbf{Effectiveness of Progressive Strategy.} The effectiveness of our progressive learning strategy is analyzed through three ablation studies: 1) Ablate the inclusive multi-level data supervision,~\ie replacing the output head supervision $\{I_l \leq L\}$ with $\{I_l=L\}$; 2) Ablate the progressive data feeding schedule,~\ie train on all scales simultaneously, with different scales predicted by different output heads.
-The model is fixed with $L=4$ throughout the training; 3) Ablate model progression and only use the output head $H_4$ of the final block.
+\textbf{Effectiveness of Progressive Strategy.} The effectiveness of progressive learning strategy is analyzed through the corresponding three ablation studies: 1) Ablate the inclusive multi-level data supervision,~\ie replacing the output head supervision $\{I_l \leq L\}$ with $\{I_l=L\}$; 2) Ablate the progressive data feeding schedule with fixed model size $L$=4,~\ie trained on all scales simultaneously, with different scales predicted by different output heads.
+3) Ablate model progression and only use the output head $H_4$ of the final block.
 Note we still adopt the progressive data feeding schedule for this case.
 Results are listed in Tab.~\ref{tab:ablate_results}.

-It is observed that: 1) Without the inclusive multi-level data supervision, the model achieves a slightly higher PSNR at the closest scale ($L=4$), but the performances at remote scales degrade drastically.
+It is observed that: 1) Without the inclusive multi-level data supervision, the model achieves a slightly higher PSNR at the closest scale ($L$=4), but the performances at remote scales degrade drastically.
 This is because deeper blocks are solely trained on close views, and are not responsible for constructing remote views.
 As the result, the additive blocks might deviate to better fit the close views, whilst shallow layers just maintain their status and ignore the extra information from deeper layers.
 2) Without the progressive data feeding strategy, the results are even inferior than baselines.
-First of all, the problem of imbalanced sample distribution remains unsolved, hence remote views are still poorly modeled.
-Due to the residual connection, the suboptimal results set a less ideal foundation for the modeling of closer views.
+Firstly, due to the residual connection, the suboptimal results from remote views set a less ideal foundation for the modeling of closer views.
 Secondly, with all data being fitted simultaneously, the effective channels in PE still can not be distinguished between scales.
 On top of this, regularizing shallow features with remote views puts more restrictions on model capacity, which further harms the performance.
 3) Without appending new layers, it is difficult for the model to accommodate the newly involved high-frequency information from closer scales, where the model has already been well fitted on distant scales.
-As the result, it achieves decent performance on the most remote scale ($L=1$) but becomes worse at closer scales.
+As the result, it achieves decent performance on the most remote scale ($L$=1) but becomes worse at closer scales.